Health Screening Packages at Lifescan Medical

 Customised Health Screening

 Our customised health screening packages are tailored for individuals with specific health concerns.
-This includes health screening specifically designed for men and women based on gender, cancer screening, and couple screening.
+This includes health screening specifically designed for men and women.
 Find out more about our customised health screening packages listed below.

 Complete your health screening with a hearty breakfast after!